gsbdarc/vllm_helper/README.md

 srun -p gpu -G 1 -C "GPU_MEM:80GB" -n 1 -c 16 --mem=50G -t 2:00:00 --pty /bin/bash
 ```

+Note, DO NOT use JupyterHub terminal to launnch vLLM server.
+Only user a terminal app to get a GPU allocation and then launch the inference server.

 On the Yens:
 ```bash title="Terminal Input From Login Node"
 srun -p gpu -G 1 -C "GPU_MODEL:A40" -n 1 -c 16 --mem=50G -t 2:00:00 --pty /bin/bash